-1. Program Information Cover Page (see template for detailed instructions)

-- 2. Public SCOR Program Information: If awarded, your information will be featured on LLS.org for the duration of the award.
+- 1. Program Information Cover Page (see template for detailed instructions) - 2.
+Public SCOR Program Information: If awarded, your information will be featured on LLS.org for the duration of the award.
 Please do not use any graphical elements, such as figures or charts.
 The use of Greek characters or symbols is also not permitted in this section.
 The Public Grant Information is essential for LLS to continue successful fundraising to support our current and future grantees, including the later years of your award, should it be funded.
 Thus, we require a well-written lay section, with sufficient detail and suitable language for nonscientists.
 This section should clearly state the relevance of your research to blood cancer and describe your current/proposed research, including the problem/question to be addressed, specific aims, and anticipated results using non-technical language that is easily understood by the lay community.
-Be aware of your confidential information, as the Lay Description, and Project Summary and short bios will be shared with others. - a.
+Be aware of your confidential information, as the Lay Description, Project Summary, and short bios will be shared with others. - a.
 Overall SCOR Program Summary: Provide a short summary in lay language (approximately 1,500 characters including spaces). - b.
 Overall SCOR Program Lay Description: Longer lay summary (maximum of 3,000 characters, including spaces). - c.
+Key Scientific Terms: On the Fluxx webform, please check the appropriate or relevant option(s) in the following categories.
+You may check multiple options, but please be thoughtful when selecting your answers: - Major Disease Key Words - Specific Disease Key Words - Other Key Terms (Optional)

-Brief Biography of the SCOR Director: Provide a brief, professional biography introducing the SCOR Director and Project Leaders to a lay audience (maximum 1,000 characters including spaces). - d.
-Individual Project Summaries: Provide a short summary (2-5 sentences) in lay language for each SCOR project. - e.
-Individual Project Lay Description: Longer lay summary for each SCOR project (maximum of 3,000 characters including spaces for each project). - f.
-Brief individual biographies of the Project Leaders: Brief professional biography introducing the Project Leaders to a lay audience (maximum of 1,000 characters with spaces for each Project Leader). - 3.
+- d.
+Brief Biography of the SCOR Director: Provide a brief, professional biography introducing the SCOR Director to a lay audience (maximum 1,000 characters including spaces). - e.
+Individual Project Summaries: Provide a short summary (2-5 sentences) in lay language for each SCOR project. - f.
+Individual Project Lay Description: Longer lay summary for each SCOR project (maximum of 3,000 characters including spaces for each project). - g.
+Brief Individual Biographies of the Project Leaders: Brief professional biography introducing the Project Leaders to a lay audience (maximum of 1,000 characters with spaces for each Project Leader). - 3.
 Graphical Abstract: Provide one or two graphical abstract(s) to succinctly describe the organization and key focus/themes of your proposed SCOR program.
 This graphical abstract provides reviewers with a quick overview of your research plan.
 This is similar to the graphical abstract in a Cancer Cell paper.
-Limited to one (1) page.

-- 4. Previous SCOR productivity (see template for detailed instructions) - 5.
+Limited to one (1) page. - 4.
+Previous SCOR productivity (see template for detailed instructions) - 5.
 SCOR Justification and Major Resources (see template for detailed instructions) - 6.
 Projects (see template for detailed instructions) - 7.
-Cores (see template for detailed instructions)
+Cores (see template for detailed instructions) - 8.
+Budget